 Having difficulties putting on real muscle mass?
 Casein can make the real difference and allow you to take your training to the next level.
 This article explores the benefits of adding casein protein to your diet plan.

-Casein is one of the proteins derived from milk.
-Indeed, casein actually accounts for roughly 80% of the protein found in milk.
+Casein is the main protein in milk, accounting for roughly 80% of the total protein.
 Just like whey, casein protein has a high biological value which means it has all the essential amino acids necessary for all of your processes that require protein.

-The most interesting thing about casein protein is its slow rate of digestion.
+Casein is a slow digesting protein.
 Casein clots in stomach, forming large globules of protein (1).
-This slows down the rate of the gastric emptying, which means that the amino acids in the casein protein will enter the bloodstream at a sustained rate.
+This slows down the rate of the gastric emptying, meaning amino acids in casein enter the bloodstream at a sustained rate.

-Scientific studies show that casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
-Casein extends the release of amino acids into the bloodstream and improves nitrogen retention (which is necessary for protein synthesis).
+Scientific studies show casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
+Casein extends the release of amino acids into the bloodstream, improings nitrogen retention (necessary for protein synthesis).

 Remember, however, that any period spent sleeping is time when your body isn’t getting any new nutrients.
 As you are probably aware, if you run out of amino acids in your bloodstream your body can start breaking down muscle proteins to fuel itself.